 In his role as a senior market analyst and client success coach, Bishop has taught thousands of traders those same proven principles that he still practices daily.
-He currently leads live weekly student webinars, where Bishop shares his market analysis and covers the latest trading opportunities.
+He currently leads live weekly investor education webinars, where Bishop shares his market analysis and covers the latest trading opportunities.

 (Click here to register for our next free education webinar.)

 We asked Bishop to share his expert insights on how traders should go about setting, prioritizing and reaching their money goals.

 What key factors should investors/traders consider first when setting financial goals?

 Bishop: I think the answer is different for each type of investor.
 If it’s somebody that’s brand new to trading, then they may want to focus on listing their short-term goals, seeing those achieved and then setting their long-term goals.